aime-team/pytorch-benchmarks/README.md

   -ni, --num_images: Number of images in the random image dataset.
   -ad, --average_duration: Calculate the average of the durations measured by each gpu.
 The duration is needed to get the images per second.
   -ag, --average_gradients: Average the gradients of the model after each step on the cost of performance (Experimental, no improvement in training).
   -pb, --process_group_backend: Choose a different backend for the distribution process group. "nccl" is supposed to have more features for distributed GPU training.
-Default: "nccl"
+Default: nccl
   -lb, --log_benchmark: Write all the benchmark results into the log file.